owendodd/cafe/content/designers/joanna-fields.md

 title = "joanna-fields"

 +++
-New York based artist Joanna Fields creates one-of-a-kind iPhone cases for Café Forgot inspired by stoner clown psychedelia.
+Joanna Fields is an artist living in New York.
+Her work evokes stoner clown psychedelia, simultaneously adorable and grotesque.